bhisaac/5eFP/5eFP-SRD.md

 You have made a pact with a powerful elemental from within the Primordial Chaos, the home plane of existence for all elementals.
 Your primordial patron is strictly neutral in outlook and temperament, swayed only by their attunement to a specific elemental quality.
 Earth tends to be steady, tenacious, and indomitable.
 Water tends to be flexible and aware.
 Fire tends to be activating, charged, and focused.
 Air tends to be expansive and mobile.
 Primordials rarely involve themselves in mortal affairs or circumstances unless the elemental balance is threatened somehow.
 Such beings desire the propagation of the elements and their elemental outlook upon the prime material plane through you, their chosen vessel.
 Primordials powerful enough to forge a pact and their preferred elemental outlook include Phoneix (fire), Leviathan (water), Zaratan (earth), and Elder Tempest (air).

-#### Expanded Spell List

-The Primordial lets you choose from an expanded list of spells when you learn a warlock spell.
+**_Expanded Spell List_.** The Primordial lets you choose from an expanded list of spells when you learn a warlock spell.
 The following spells are added to the warlock spell list for you.

 **PRIMORDIAL EXPANDED SPELLS**
 |||